-There are many reasons why our pets get stressed.
-Separation anxiety, illness, trips to the vet, thunderstorms, moving to a new residence, etc … the list can get really long and many of them are simply beyond our control.
-This post will give you natural calming remedies for dogs.
+There are many reasons why our pets get stressed, such as separation anxiety, illness, trips to the vet, thunderstorms, moving to a new residence, etc … the list can get really long and many of them are simply beyond our control, so read on as this post shows you some natural calming remedies for dogs.

 To have a calm dog, we must begin with their immediate environment.
 There are a few things we can do to help your pet feel safe and secure in their surroundings.